 The form walks you through selecting your preferred authentication method and any other steps to complete set up.
-A list of the methods and brief instructions are also on the How to Enroll page.
+A list of the methods and instructions are on the enrolling for VPN or email and Office 365 pages.
 Methods include:

-- Push Notification - via the Duo app installed on a smartphone or tablet.
+- Preferred method: Push Notification - via the Duo app installed on a smartphone or tablet.
 When you need to authenticate, your cell or wifi connected device will prompt for approval within the app.